 Ingredients

-• 1 tbsp of fresh chopped herbs.
-(I used basil, thyme, oregano and parsley.)
+- 1 tablespoon of fresh chopped herbs (I used basil, thyme, oregano and parsley)

-• 2 tbsp lemon juice and zest of 1/2 lemon
+- 2 tablespoons lemon juice and zest of ½ lemon

-• 1 tbsp arrowroot powder mixed with 2 tbsp water and 3 tbsp of the cooking liquid) to thicken the sauce.
+- 1 tablespoon arrowroot powder mixed with 2 tablespoons water and 3 tablespoons of the cooking liquid, to thicken the sauce

 Instructions

-• Add the chicken broth, lemon juice and zest, diced tomato, artichoke hearts, reserved artichoke liquid, and browned chicken to the skillet.
+- Add the chicken broth, lemon juice and zest, diced tomato, artichoke hearts and reserved artichoke liquid to the skillet.
+Stir to combine.

-• Reduce the heat to medium and cook until the sauce thickens, about 20 minutes.
+- Add the browned chicken back to the pan and reduce the heat to medium.
+Cook until the sauce thickens, about 20 minutes.

-• Combine the water with the arrowroot powder and stir in 3 tbsp of the cooking liquid.
+- Combine the water with the arrowroot powder and stir in 3 tablespoons of the cooking liquid.
 Add to the pan.
 Stir in the capers and butter and cook another minute or so till the sauce thickens.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases but the price is the same for you.